 Employees are able to accrue over 3 days of paid sick time when this method is used.
 However, an employer is allowed to bar an employee to utilize their paid sick time beyond 24 hours (3 work days) every year.
 According to the new mandate, employers can bar an employee to not be able to take over 48 hours (6 work days).

 The other type of plan is an upfront plan.
 This type of policy lets employees use their sick time as soon as the year begins.
 The exception to this is if someone is newly-employed.
 If that is the case, the 120-day mark in their employment is when they could start using it.
 Under this policy, employers have to give 24 hours (3 work days) or more of paid sick time every year.
 The entirety of this time has to be available to the employees, from the start of the year.
 This is true for every year.
 One thing to keep mindful of with this plan is that the employer is able to decide when a year begins.

-- The accrual offers at least 8 hours (1 work day) of paid sick time or paid time off within 90 days of employment.
+- The accrual offers at least 8 hours (1 work day) of paid sick time or PTO within 90 days of employment.

 - In addition, an employee was able to receive at least 24 hours (3 work days) of paid sick time or PTO within 270 days of being employed.

-If there is any change to grandfathered policies for sick time and paid time off, this will all be null and void.
+If there is any change to grandfathered policies for sick time and PTO, this will all be null and void.
 Employers would have to adhere to the new mandate and what it requires.

 How is a year considered to be one year?

 Accrual of paid sick time began 7/1/15, or day one of being employed, if a person was hired after 7/1/15.
 Given this, the 12-month period will differ, depending on when someone was hired after 7/1/15.
 This is why a year is usually measured starting at the day of them being hired.